 Shannon Potts and Jane Lucas, Peer Review Managers

-Joan Garrett, Editorial Secretary
+Joan Garrett, Editorial Assistant

-Rachel Castillo, Editorial Secretary
+Rachel Castillo, Editorial Assistant

 4.1.2.
 Statement of Originality and Authorship.
 Diabetes Care subscribes to the requirements stated in the Uniform Requirements for Manuscripts Submitted to Biomedical Journals that authorship implies substantial contributions to conception and design or analysis and interpretation of data and drafting of the article or critical revision for important intellectual content.
 The editor reserves the right to query authorship contribution.